JiroLaurenz01/Sudoku_9x9_Solver/README.md

 We appreciate contributions that further improve the solver's efficiency, optimize the code, or add new functionalities.
 If you have any ideas or enhancements, feel free to submit a pull request.
 Let's collaborate to create an even better Sudoku solver!

-## License

-This repository is licensed under the [MIT License](LICENSE).
-You can utilize the solver for educational purposes or incorporate it into your projects.
-While attribution is not obligatory, your support is valued.

 Enjoy solving Sudoku puzzles with ease using our program!
 Happy puzzling! 🧩🎉